jiripospisil/parsley-rails/README.md

     //= require jquery
     //= require parsley

-To use the `remote` library or a different i18n, add this right after:
+To use a different i18n, add this right after:

     //= require parsley.remote
     //= require parsley.i18n.fr

-Note that in order to use the Russian i18n and avoid bumping into [sstephenson/sprockets#529](https://github.com/sstephenson/sprockets/issues/529), you need to append `.js` to the filename (`parsley.i18n.ru.js`).

 Finally, if you want to use the default CSS, add the following to your `app/assets/stylesheets/application.css`: